ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_concurrent_select_queries {#max-concurrent-select-queries}

-The maximum number of simultaneously processed select queries.
+The maximum number of simultaneously processed `SELECT` queries.

 !!! info "Note"
     These settings can be modified at runtime and will take effect immediately.
 Queries that are already running will remain unchanged.